DivyaSriThatikonda/SQL-Queries-Collection/README.md

 DEVELOPIN: Programming language used for development,
 SCOST: Development cost of the software,
 DCOST: Distribution cost of the software,
-SOLD: Number of copies sold
+SOLD: Number of copies sold.